drifter-handbook/drifter-handbook.github.io/_posts/2016-01-9-Coldfire-Cord.md

 Bayden's Bite (Lv 1):
 On a Nat20, the user's damage is tripled instead of doubled.

-Scholar of the Northern Lights (Lv 1):
+Scholar of the Northern Lights (Title):
 +5 boost to History.
 User can now swap investigation checks with history checks (in applicable cases)

 Restored Relic: